 - DO-A capable AIoT Devices initiates DO-A data transfer, triggered by the conditions which can be stored in local configuration or device implementation.
 The local configuration can be configured by the AF using the AIoT command procedure.

-Editor's note: It is FFS on the potential enhancement of Rel-19 command procedure to support configuration by the AF to the AIoT Device.

-Editor's note: It is FFS to support the periodic data collection.

 NOTE 1: The conditions in the local configuration are on application-level and out of scope of 3GPP.

 - DO-A capable AIoT Devices send DO-A data to the AIOTF via AIoT NAS message.
 The AIoT NAS message is security protected.

 NOTE 2: The details of security protection of AIoT NAS message will be determined by SA WG3.

-Editor's note: Whether a NAS ACK response is needed is FFS, and it also depends on RAN WG2 to determine whether a NAS ACK response message is needed as an acknowledgement in MAC layer.

-Editor's note: Other information provided by AIoT Devices is FFS, including temporary ID, AIOTF ID, AF information and follow-up message indication.
+- Following information is sent by the AIoT Device for DO-A data transfer:

+- the AIoT temporary ID information;

+- AIoT NAS DO-A Data Transfer message.
+In the AIoT NAS DO-A Data Transfer message,

+1) a follow-up message indication is provided to indicate whether a ACK to this DO-A data is expected or whether the currently sent DO-A data is the last DO-A data.

+2) the AF information.

+- AIOTF routing information in AS.

+NOTE 3: Whether the AIoT Device identifier and AIOTF routing information are combined or are separate will be coordinated with SA WG3.

+- NG-RAN selects an AIOTF based on the AIOTF routing information.

 - After the AIOTF receives the AIoT NAS message, the AIOTF retrieves the target address from the AIoT Device Profile Data in ADM if not available locally.
+If the AF information is provided in the AIoT NAS DO-A Data Transfer message, then AIOTF uses this AF information as the target address.

 - The AIOTF notifies the DO-A data and the AIoT Device Permanent ID to the AF(s), optionally via the NEF.

-Editor's note: It is FFS on whether the AIOTF routes the DO-A data based on the AF information from AIoT Devices.

-Editor's note: It is FFS on whether the AIoT Device Profile Data stores multiple target addresses.

 - The AF subscribes to the AIOTF for the DO-A data delivery of AIoT Devices directly or via the NEF, with target address provided.

-Editor's note: Whether subscription is used is FFS.
+After the AIOTF receives the AIoT NAS message, if the AIOTF is different from the subscribed AIOTF, then the AIOTF receiving the AIOT NAS message forwards the DO-A data to the subscribed AIOTF.

 - The network performs AF authorization for the subscribe request from the AF.
 If authorized, the target address is stored in the AIoT Device Profile Data.

-Editor's note: It is FFS on the OAM option and the configuration solution.
+- The AIOTF may initiate a procedure to the AF to trigger the AF to subscribe to the AIOTF for DO-A data delivery of AIoT Devices directly or via the NEF if the target address is not available in AIoT Device Profile Data in ADM.

 * * * * Next Change * * * *